D76X/Loggers/Notes/IoT.md

    1. The device with the .NET Core app running on it which is called AGENT.
    2. The IoT Hub that is the piece of cloud infrastructure that seats in the middle.
    3. The manager .NET Core app that deals with the C2D communication.
+   4. This pattern may be implented as one-way or async req-rep.

 This is a simple model and thanks to the **build in feedback** provided by the classes in **Microsoft.Azure.Device** NuGet pkg you can build a complete C2D-D2C two way